CottageDwellingCat/ActivityBot/README.md

 This is generaly caused by an incompatable client.
 Make sure you are using the latest version of the **Desktop or Web** client.
 If that still doesn't work try using the [canary](https://support.discord.com/hc/en-us/articles/360035675191-Discord-Testing-Clients) client.
 If nothing happens and you are on windows make sure the regestry value at `Computer\HKEY_CURRENT_USER\Software\Classes\Discord\shell\open\command` is a valid discord client executable (matching the pattern `"C:\Users\Name\AppData\Local\Discord<ptb,canary,nothing>\app-1.0.42\Discord<ptb,canary,nothing>.exe" --url -- "%1"`.
 If that doesen't fix your problem file a bug report at [dtesters](https://discord.gg/discord-testers)
 ### Activites loading infinitly
 This is a discord issue, try restarting your client and waiting a few hours.
+### 'Invalid Interaction Application Command' Error
+This is a Discord issue that happens when I update the internal list of activites.
+Restarting your client should fix the issue, but if it doesen't kicking and readding the bot will reset the guild cache (hopefully) updating everything.
+In the worst case you will have to wait two hours for the discord datacenter in your region to sync commands.
+### Wrong Activity being launched
+This has the same cuase and sollution as the Invalid Interaction Application Commad Error.
 ## supported games
 Check out this dictionary
 ```cs